MicrosoftDocs/architecture-center/docs/reference-architectures/containers/blue-green-deployment-for-aks/blue-green-deployment-for-aks-content.md

 Reliability ensures that your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

 - Blue-green deployment has a direct and positive effect on the availability of the AKS platform and workloads.
 In particular, it increases availability during the deployment of AKS platform changes.
-There is little downtime if user sessions are managed well.
+There's little downtime if user sessions are managed well.
 - Blue-green deployment provides coverage for reliability during the deployment because, by default, there's the option to roll back to the previous version of the AKS cluster if something goes wrong in the new cluster version.

 ### Cost optimization